Carnegie Hall: 1990s and early 2000s

-21st century
+2000s to present

 In June 2003, tentative plans were made for the Philharmonic to return to Carnegie Hall beginning in 2006, and for the orchestra to merge its business operations with those of the venue.
 However, the two groups abandoned these plans later that year.
 Zankel Hall opened in September 2003.
 Music critic Anthony Tommasini praised Zankel Hall's flexibility, though he said "the builders did not quite succeed in insulating the auditorium from the sounds of passing trains".
 Architecturally, the space was described by critic Herbert Muschamp as "a luxury version of a black-box theater, the hall has the feel of a broadcasting studio, which it partly is".
 Though Zankel Hall's large capacity was highly publicized, it was only reconfigured once in its first two and a half years of operation.
 The Stern Auditorium's stage was renamed in March 2006 after Ronald Perelman, who had donated $20 million to Carnegie Hall.